-Our quarterly fees are calculated as a percentage of the assets under our management, so our fees will rise and fall with the value of the assets we manage.
-As a result, we are economically incented to recommend that you place more assets in your account in order to increase the value of your portfolio, because as the value increases, so do our fees.
+Our quarterly fees are calculated as a percentage of the assets under our management, so our fees will rise and fall with the value of the assets we manage for you.
+While our fees may reduce the amount of your assets available for investment, we believe they are justified by our services and attention to your needs.
+Moreover, we believe our interests are aligned with yours in this type of fee structure.
+Nonetheless, we are economically incented to recommend that you place more assets in your account in order to increase the value of your portfolio, because as the value increases, so do our fees.

-In addition to our fees, you may be charged transaction fees by your custodian for its services.
+In addition to our fees, with some custodians you will be charged transaction fees for their services.
 These fees vary depending on the custodian.
 Under a transaction fee arrangement, the more transactions effected in your account, the more fees you will pay, and high activity in your account does not assure positive portfolio performance.
+Some securities carry additional costs, such as mutual funds and ETFs.